clientdb/clientdb/docs/docs/tutorial-basics/custom-view-values.md

 todo.isDone; // true
 ```

-## Using custom fields to query database
+## Using custom fields to query the database

 All custom fields are available when we query our database.